Fire Danger Season

 Sunday 1 November 2020 - Thursday 15 April 2021

 The fire danger season for Cleve the district is Sunday 1 November 2020 to Thursday 15 April 2021.
 During this period, you must apply for a permit to use fire outdoors at any time.

 During the fire danger season, it is prohibited to burn in the open without a permit.
 Permits will be issued during the fire danger season under the following conditions:

-1. Permits will be issued from Friday 1 November 2019 to Friday 8 November 2019, for the purpose of burning off around buildings, only at the permit officers discretion.
+- Permits will be issued from Monday 1 November 2020 to Friday 6 November 2020, for the purpose of burning off around buildings only at permit officer’s discretion.

-2. No permits will be issued from Saturday 9 November 2019 to Monday 2 March 2020 during the fire danger season except under special circumstances authorised by the Group Officer and Fire Prevention Officer and Permit Issuer.
+- No permits will be issued from Saturday 7 November 2020 to Monday 1 March 2021 during the Fire Danger Season, except under special circumstances authorised by the Group Officer, Fire Prevention Officer and Permit Issuer.

-4. No burning off shall be allowed before 12 noon or on weekends and Public Holidays, including Easter weekend (inclusive of Good Friday to Easter Monday).
+- No burning off is permitted before 12pm or on weekends and public holidays, including Easter Weekend (inclusive of Good Friday and Easter Monday).

-6. No maximum limit shall apply to the number of days that a permit is valid, during the fire danger season.
+- No maximum limit shall apply to the number of days that a permit is valid during the Fire Danger Season.

 Authorised Fire Permit Officers